Request A Meeting

 We'll contact you

 After we receive your information we'll contact you and arrange a meeting to review your position.
 We can meet by phone, online or in person.
-You don't need to be in Auckland or in NZ for us to help.
+You don't need to be in Auckland or in New Zealand for us to help.

 Review your affairs

 Next we'll collect and review the information that you provide us.
 Included would be your current taxation affairs and, if relevant, your asset protection structures (trusts etc), as well as estate and investment matters.